P1X-in/tanks-of-freedom-ii/docs/DESIGN.md

 - The Gentleman - Archibald
     - classy
     - trustworthy
-- The Governor - Sidney
+- The Noble - Sidney
     - independent
     - petty